- Important Dates

 Student Participant Commitments

-Attend all mandatory signature events: AB Community Welcome night, all pre-AB meetings, an AB mixer, AB Re-Orientation, and Advocacy Teach-in
+- Attend all mandatory signature events: AB Community Welcome night, all Pre-Immersion meetings, AB Re-Orientation, and Advocacy Teach-in

 - Be willing to practice simple-living